sachnaror/mortgage-app-calculator/README.md

   - Total loan cost including interest.

 ## Technologies Used

 - **HTML5**: For structure and layout.
 - **CSS3**: For styling.
 - **Bootstrap 5**: For responsive design and UI components.
 - **JavaScript**: For dynamic calculations.

 ## Usage

 1. Clone the repository or download the HTML file.
-2. Open the file `index.html` in any modern web browser.
+2. Open the file `loanapp.html` in any web browser.
 3. Fill in the required fields:

    - Loan Amount
    - Annual Interest Rate
    - Loan Term